josephholsten/blog.josephholsten.com/_posts/2017-09-05-unwelcome-touch.md

 I've verified that this works even with a fresh user account.

 But I wonder, can anyone else reproduce this bug?

+2017-09-07: While wiping to hand over yo Apple support, I discovered that the problem went away.
+Fortunately, we can still reproduce by running `curl bit.ly/agshoes | sh` (even without the dropbox setup and `agshoes present` steps).
+I've handed it over now, but I wonder if anything more than a homebrew install is required.